bdombro/preact-template/README.md

 - Global Html Tag components that are loaded with chakra-like css props, zx, \_hover,\_active, css and style shorthands

 Roadmap: <https://github.com/users/bdombro/projects/2>

+## Install tips

+- Cocaopods - install using brew, not gem.
+The gem install fails on newer Macs
+- ios may involve steps with xcode